vmarkovtsev/udt4py/README.md

 libudt4 Python wrapper written with Cython.

-Tested with Python3 under Linux.
+Tested with Python 2.7 and Python 3.3 on Linux.
 In buffer operations bytes, bytearray and memoryview objects are supported, allowing zero-copy operations.

 In order to build the native module, execute: